bcdlabsysu/bcdlabsysu/_docs/engfellow.md

 - 2014-2017 美国伊利诺大学香槟校区心理学系（博士后）

 <br>
-## 李雪岩
+## Li, Xueyan

 ![]({{ site.url }}{{ site.baseurl }}/assert/images/李雪岩.jpg){:height="40%" width="40%"}

 - Email: lixy563@mail.sysu.edu.cn

-研究方向有成人及儿童的情绪调节与发展；自闭症儿童的认知发展；自闭症儿童的情绪识别、调节、发展。

-学习经历：

-- 2020-至今  中山大学心理学系博士后研究员

-- 2016-2020 美国 亚利桑那大学 教育心理学系 博士
+Research areas include emotion regulation among children and adults; cognitive development of children with autism spectrum disorder(ASD); emotion recognition, emotion processing, and emotion development among children with ASD.

+- 2020-present  Postdoc in Psychology, Sun Yat-sen Univeristy

+- 2016-2020  Ph.D., Educational Psychology, University of Arizona

 # 研究生(按姓氏字母排序)

-## 郭芳芳
+## Guo, Fangfang

 ![]({{ site.url }}{{ site.baseurl }}/assert/images/郭芳芳.jpg){:height="40%" width="40%"}

-- Email: 924592986@qq.com
+- Email: guoff3@mail2.sysu.edu.cn

-Graduate of 2019.
-Research interests: cognitive development in infants, intervention in children with autism spectrum disorders, and intervention in children with learning disabilities.
-I hope I can further study applied behavior analysis in the future and explore more new research interests in psychology.
+A master student in Applied Psychology (class of 2021).
+I love children and yearn for nature.
+My research interests are:(1) Intervention for Children with Autism Spectrum Disorder(ASD), such as on Joint Attention Intervention; (2) the Acceptability and Feasibility of Parent-Mediated Intervention for ASD; (3) Core Deficits and Their Potential Cognitive Mechanisms in children with ASD.
+I plan to systematically study ASD and applied behavior analysis in my master program, hoping to further explore the mechanism of deficits of ASD and explore more effective and practical interventions in order to help people in need.
 <br>
-## 蒋映盈
+## Jiang, Yingying

 ![]({{ site.url }}{{ site.baseurl }}/assert/images/蒋映盈.jpg){:height="40%" width="40%"}

 - Email: jiangyy39@mail2.sysu.edu.cn

-A graduate student from sichuan who can't eat too much spicy food.
-The research direction I am interested in is the difference in psychological mechanism between children's abacus mental arithmetic learning and their regular mathematical learning, whether abacus mental arithmetic training can promote learners' ability to convert between symbols and non-symbols, and whether abacus mental arithmetic learning has positive intervention effect on individuals with attention deficit disorder (ADD).
-The role of gesture in children's mathematics learning and its cognitive mechanism; And the real relationship between the approximate number system (ANS) and the future mathematical learning in the early stage of individuals' non-verbal number cognition, as well as the influence of different ANS measurement tasks on the relationship between them.
-I am looking forward to having more partners join BCD Lab in the future!
+The research topics that I’m interested in are the mental-mechanism differences between children’s learning mental abacus calculation (MAC) and learning formal mathematical skills; whether MAC learning has positive effect on individual’s ability of mapping symbolic and non-symbolic representations; and whether MAC is an effective intervention for individuals with ADHD.
+I am also interested in what role gesture plays in the process of math learning and its relevant cognitive mechanisms and the real link between one of the innate non-verbal numerical cognition (i.e., the approximate number system (ANS)) and children’s later math learning.
+Come and join us!
 <br>
 ## 李沛沛